Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 Or if it does, logo-themed deal toys may well have been done for them before—maybe to death.

-So either of these default suggestions could ultimately work for you; but if you’re initially looking for additional options, or other possible creative alternatives, we’ve provided some suggestions below.
+So either of these default suggestions could ultimately work for you.
+But if you’re initially looking for additional options, or other possible creative alternatives, we’ve provided some suggestions below.

 1. Play Off the Deal’s Project/Code Name